GitCodings/Stack-A5-Stripe/README.md

 ### Scale and RoundingMode

-One of the primary uses of <code>BigDecimal</code> is the ability to set the <code>scale</code> or in other terms, the amount of places after the decimal that we care about.
+One of the primary uses of `BigDecimal` is the ability to set the `scale` or in other terms, the amount of places after the decimal that we care about.

 ```java
 public void bigDecimal()